pimcore/pimcore/doc/product-index-product-list.markdown

 #### Relations in product index
 Relations are treated in a special way within the product index and also need to be filtered in a different way in the product list.
-In order to store relations correctly in the product index, relation attributes must have a interpreter defined, which implements the interface ```OnlineShop_Framework_IndexService_RelationInterpreter```.
+In order to store relations correctly in the product index, relation attributes must have a interpreter defined, which implements the interface ```\OnlineShop\Framework\IndexService\Interpreter\IRelationInterpreter```.

 #### Selection of available getters:
-- OnlineShop_Framework_IndexService_Getter_DefaultBrickGetter: Gets data of an object brick needed configuration: brickfield (fieldname of object brick), bricktype (type of object brick), fieldname (fieldname of attribute in object brick)
+- \OnlineShop\Framework\IndexService\Getter\DefaultBrickGetter: Gets data of an object brick needed configuration: brickfield (fieldname of object brick), bricktype (type of object brick), fieldname (fieldname of attribute in object brick)
-- OnlineShop_Framework_IndexService_Getter_DefaultBrickGetterSequence: same as DefaultBrickGetter, but can use more than one source definition.
+- \OnlineShop\Framework\IndexService\Getter\DefaultBrickGetterSequence: same as DefaultBrickGetter, but can use more than one source definition.
 Stores first found value in the product index.
-- OnlineShop_Framework_IndexService_Getter_DefaultBrickGetterSequenceToMultiselect: like DefaultBrickGetterSequence, but stores all found values as a multi select into the product index.
+- \OnlineShop\Framework\IndexService\Getter\DefaultBrickGetterSequenceToMultiselect: like DefaultBrickGetterSequence, but stores all found values as a multi select into the product index.

 #### Selection of available interpreters
-- OnlineShop_Framework_IndexService_Interpreter_AssetId: stores only asset-id into product index.
+- \OnlineShop\Framework\IndexService\Interpreter\AssetId: stores only asset-id into product index.
-OnlineShop_Framework_IndexService_Interpreter_DefaultObjects: default interpreter to store object relations as relations to the product index.
+\OnlineShop\Framework\IndexService\Interpreter\DefaultObjects: default interpreter to store object relations as relations to the product index.

 > Depending on the product index implementation, the product index configuration can be different. see sample configurations for specific product index implemenations.